 Salon owner Nunzio Saviano’s philosophy spurns the signature look, embracing instead the idea that a ’do should be as unique as the client.
 Expect a full examination of facial structure, lifestyle and hair quirks before a stylist gets to work.
-Cuts start at $90 and color at $125, and additional services include makeup, wedding prep and even braiding.
+Cuts and color both start at $125, and additional services include makeup, wedding prep and even braiding.

 Sally Hershberger is one of the most sought-after hairstylists in the country.
-Many a high-wattage star—Kate Moss, Julia Roberts and Michelle Pfeiffer, for example—will shell out $800 to see her, and Hershberger even attracts unlikely VIP clients like Tom Cruise and Hillary Clinton.
-If Hershberger’s fee is too steep, consider shelling out for one of the other stellar stylists, Rebekah Forecast ($225), Ruben Colon ($175) or Ryan Trygstad ($225).
+Many a high-wattage star—Kate Moss, Julia Roberts and Michelle Pfeiffer, for example—will shell out $1,000 to see her, and Hershberger even attracts unlikely VIP clients like Tom Cruise and Hillary Clinton.
+If Hershberger’s fee is too steep, consider shelling out for one of the other Sally-trained stylists for $200.
 It’s a small price to pay for perfection.

 The Brooklyn outpost of this high-end Manhattan salon certainly fits its Williamsburg setting: It’s small, stylish and intimate.
 And with only five chairs, it’s the opposite of cookie-cutter hair factories that turn out the same ’do over and over.
-Here, stylists translate their Fashion Week cred to cuts (starting at $90) and color ($90 and up) that are on trend without trying too hard.
+Here, stylists translate their Fashion Week cred to cuts and color (both $100 and up) that are on trend without trying too hard.
 Head to the back for a strong drink at the salon bar, then lounge in the backyard garden when weather is warm.

 Looking for a break from the pretension of most city salons, two best friends opened the original Fox and Jane location on the LES in 2011.
 The vibe is warm, chill and, thanks to the wine and beer clients are greeted with, skews more British pub than swanky salon.
 Even the name is a nod to famous London watering holes such as the Crown and the Thorn, or the Lamb and Flag.
 A total fan fave, the salons, which are found throughout the city, have reasonable prices for top-notch services—cuts start at $69 and color at $89.
 And the alcohol certainly doesn't hurt.